 - 3.1 The IRP was given the task of carrying out a review of the Member Allowance Scheme after the introduction of a Leader/Cabinet governance model in May 2017. - 3.2 The Panel considered how best to gain the information it needed to make such recommendations.
-After discussion it decided the best way was through research and consultation. - 3.3 The research element of the review consisted of analysis of both historical and contextual information sources including: - Demographic information for both Babergh and Mid-Suffolk District Councils; - Any demographic changes that may occur in the near future for both councils; - Budgets, income and expenditure, for both councils; - Comparisons with other East Anglian Councils spend on allowances; - Nationwide statistic of comparable councils; - Analysis of Councillor training provision and needs; - Comparison of planning demands; - Cost to Councillors and time demands of the move to Endeavour House;
+After discussion it decided the best way was through research and consultation. - 3.3 The research element of the review consisted of analysis of both historical and contextual information sources including: - Demographic information for both Babergh and Mid-Suffolk District Councils; - Any demographic changes that may occur in the near future for both councils; - Budgets, income and expenditure, for both councils; - Comparisons with other East Anglian Councils spend on allowances; - Nationwide statistic of comparable councils; - Analysis of Councillor training provision and needs; - Comparison of planning demands; - Cost to Councillors and time demands of the move to Endeavour House; - IT consumables;

-- IT consumables; - Investigation of care costs; - the current and past schemes of allowances. - 3.4 The Panel devised two questionnaires, the second of which was necessary as there were no current role descriptors available. - The first was given to all Councillors to seek their views on the current scheme, their role and how it had changed since the introduction of the Leader/Cabinet model. - The second was given to various Officers and Councillors asking them to numerically evaluate the duties and skills needed for the various Councillor roles that had a Special Responsibility Allowance (SRA). - 3.5 The Panel also consulted by personal interview with the Chief Executive, Strategic Directors, Leader of Mid Suffolk District Council, Chair of MSDC Scrutiny Committee, MSDC non-Cabinet Member (at the time), Cabinet Member for Environment, Chair of Planning Committee and Lead Member for Waste to gain their perspective on Councillor role requirements and time commitments under the Leader/Cabinet decision making model. - 3.6 As there are no current role descriptors for the posts with SRAs the Panel used the information gathered from the interviews above and other statistical evidence to evaluate what the SRAs should be.
+- Investigation of care costs; - the current and past schemes of allowances. - 3.4 The Panel devised two questionnaires, the second of which was necessary as there were no current role descriptors available. - The first was given to all Councillors to seek their views on the current scheme, their role and how it had changed since the introduction of the Leader/Cabinet model. - The second was given to various Officers and Councillors asking them to numerically evaluate the duties and skills needed for the various Councillor roles that had a Special Responsibility Allowance (SRA). - 3.5 The Panel also consulted by personal interview with the Chief Executive, Strategic Directors, Leader of Babergh District Council and a BDC non-Cabinet member at the time to gain their perspective on Councillor role requirements and time commitments under the leader/cabinet decision making model. - 3.6 As there are no current role descriptors for the posts with SRAs the Panel used the information gathered from the interviews above and other statistical evidence to evaluate what the SRAs should be.
 The Panel would like to suggest that both councils consider if it was appropriate for role descriptors to be put in place. - 3.7 The Panel felt it needed a cross check to verify the decisions it had made.
 To this end it devised a spreadsheet which required Councillors and Officers to score each role for skills, knowledge and training needed to fulfil each role.
 From these individual sheets the Panel then compiled an average chart which could be used to cross check decisions made from information gathered (Appendix E). - 3.8 The averages sheet, when put against the decisions the Panel had made, produced a very similar picture of how the SRA roles fit within the leader/cabinet decision making model.